ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### Uncertainty in MD trajectories
 Currently the uncertainty in MD trajectories (or other data determined from MD simulations) is not considered - in the experimental observables the error is set to zero if the observable is calculated from MD.
 Is it possible to calculate uncertainty in MD trajectories? *discuss this at June 2018 developer meeting*

+### Configuration/trajectory from MD engine
+The ideal situation when interacting with the configurations/trajectories of the MD engine would be that each atom in the MDMC configuration has an equivalent atom in the MD engine, which are linked by a unique ID.
+However certainly in the case of MMTK (and therefore potentially also in the case of others), there is no unique ID for each atom.
+As MMTK is in python, an association could be made with the object location, however this would not necessarily be an option for other MD engines.
+In these cases the MDMC configuration/trajectory will need to be generated from the MD engine, rather than just updating a structure that already exists.

+### MD Engine classes
+Having looked back, potentially the MD engine classes (e.g. MMTK CubicUniverse) should instead just be a collection of functions which do the conversion between MDMC and the MD engine; this might help improve clarity as to what exactly they represent.
+Obviously the abstract base class classes setup_universe, setup_simulation and run are excluded from this - they would be calling the functions.